imjoy-team/ImJoy/docs/docs/development.md

 ## Plugin operators (ops)
 For a plugin, you can define independent operators (or **ops**) with the Plugin API (see **api.register** for details).
-Each of these **ops** is defined in a similar fashion as the `<config>` tag and has it's own set of parameters defined via a GUI and can have its dedicated run fucntion.
+Each of these **ops** is defined in a similar fashion as the `<config>` block and has it's own set of parameters defined via a GUI and can have its dedicated run fucntion.
 The different ops are displaued when you press on the button down arrow in the Plugin list.
 Each op can also be added to the workflow separately.

 ## Plugin during runtime
 When executing a plugin, it can can access the fields `config` and `data` from `my`:

  * `my.config`
- The config values from the GUI defined with the `ui` string (from the plugin `<config>` tag or from a separate operation `api.register`, more below).
+ The config values from the GUI defined with the `ui` string (from the plugin `<config>` block or from a separate operation `api.register`, more below).
 For example, if you defined an ui string (e.g. `"ui": "option {id: 'opt1', type: 'number'}"`) in the plugin `<config>`, you can access it through `my.config.opt1`.

  * `my.data`